airladon/ThisIGet/src/content/Math/Geometry_1/SimilarTriangles/discover/simple/content.md

 Another way to ask this is: if you fix one side (or angle), how many different triangles can you make?

-If the answer is just one, then you know if two triangles have one side (or angle) that is the same length then they will be similar.
+If the answer is just one, then you know if two triangles have one side (or angle) that is the same measure then they will be similar.

 If on the other hand you can make triangles with different angles, then you know you won't be able to use this property to determine if two triangles are similar.